markmatney/My-Meal-Manager/README.md

     mysql> CREATE DATABASE CS130;

-6) Build the table schema and initialize the database with 'createTables.sql' and 'initializeDB.sql', both in the 'database' folder.
+6) Build the table schema and initialize the database with 'createTables.sql' and 'initializeDB.sql', both in the 'database'
+folder.

     mysql> SOURCE createTables.sql;
     mysql> SOURCE initializeDB.sql;
-    mysql> exit;
+    mysql> exit

 7) To access the website, replace "user" with your system username:

     $ google-chrome http://localhost/~user/web/
     $ firefox http://localhost/~user/web/

-9) To build the Android application:
+8) To build the Android application:
     Open IntelliJ and select Import Project
     Select the folder CS130/android/MMM
     Select Create project from existing sources.